chazlarson/brick-finder/README.md

 You may want to search Webricks first because parts are sold by the each there.
 Vonado parts are always lots of 10.
 Personally I typically order from Vonado since I like building up the stock of spares.

-The script grabs the alternate molds from rebrickable for each part and searches for those as well.
+The script grabs the alternate molds and IDs ]from rebrickable for each part and searches for those as well.
+If rebrickable doesn't recognize the part, it searches bricklink for the part and any alternates.
 This *should* mean that a "Part not found" truly means it is not found on either Webricks or Vonado.

 # Color checking: